Use a Web Jump to Access Web Services

 When integrating BeyondTrust PRA with a password vault system, you can seamlessly access your web site accounts without viewing the login screen or entering any credentials using credential injection.

 Web Jump supports multi-step authentication, in which the username and password are not requested on the same browser page.
 Web Jump also supports scenarios in which a user connects to an unauthenticated portion of a website, but then attempts to enter an area using basic authentication.
+Furthermore, Web Jump supports sites that contain CAPTCHAs, by allowing the users to complete the CAPTCHA without ending the credential injection process.
+Once interaction with a CAPTCHA is complete, the user clicks the key icon in the access console to complete credential injection.

 - Go to the computer hosting the Jumpoint.